liam-clifford/Salesforce-Spark-Connector/README.md

 The Salesforce Spark Connector is a Python library that makes it easy to retrieve data from Salesforce and materialize it in a Spark Temporary View.
 This library provides two main functionalities:

 #### 1. Querying Salesforce Data with SOQL
-- The first main functionality is the ability to easily query Salesforce data using Salesforce Object Query Language (SOQL) and store the data in a Spark Temporary View
+- Makes it easy to query Salesforce data using Salesforce Object Query Language (SOQL) and store the data in a Spark Temporary View

 #### 2. Exporting Salesforce Report Data to Spark
-- The second main functionality is the ability to export data from Salesforce reports and store it in a Spark Temporary View
+- Simulates the export of a Salesforce Report (using python's requests library) and stores it in a Spark Temporary View

 ### Authentication